orbitartprint/bballorbit/src/blog/content/zoom-action.md

 - **It gets your shooter the ball on the move with built-in separation.** Perfect for modern offenses where speed and decision-making matter more than set positions.
 - **It creates natural gaps and spacing for drives and kickouts.** The movement stretches help-side defenders and opens clean passing lanes.
 - **It easily flows into further actions** - re-screens, slips, or post entries - making it a seamless part of a motion or 5-out offense.
-- **It works without restricting creativity.** If you run a 5-Out Motion Offense, the Zoom Action is one of the cleanest ways to start breaking down a defense - without taking away freedom or spontaneity.
+- **It works without restricting creativity.** If you run a 5-Out Motion Offense, the Zoom Action is one of the cleanest ways to start breaking down a defense, without taking away freedom or spontaneity.

 ---

 ## Variations of the Zoom Action

-The Zoom Action is adaptable — the same principle yields different advantages depending on alignment and the number of screens.
+The Zoom Action is adaptable.
+The same principle yields different advantages depending on alignment and the number of screens.
 Below are three commonly used variations and the tactical rationale for each.

 <!-- Variation 1: Staggered Zoom -->